Entertainment

 “When I meet kids nowadays and tell them that I knew Bob, they are in awe as if I said I met Ghandi or Martin Luther King.
 They know Bob’s music, but they don’t know the spirit of the man.
 I think this film will show the real spirit of Bob,” he stated.

 Jobson was on location for the Jamaican leg of the yet-titled movie in parts of Kingston.
-Scenes were filmed in Trench Town where Marley once lived, and National Heroes Park which was used for the National Stadium where the epic One Love Peace Concert took place in April, 1978.
+Scenes were filmed in Trench Town where Marley once lived.
+Additionally, National Heroes Park was used for the National Stadium where the epic One Love Peace Concert took place in April, 1978.

-Marley — who died at age 36 from cancer in May, 1981 — was headliner for that show which saw him returning to Jamaica for the first time since he was shot by gunmen at his Kingston home in December, 1976.
+Marley — who died at age 36 from cancer in May, 1981 — was headliner for that show.
+That performance saw him returning to Jamaica for the first time since he was shot by gunmen at his Kingston home in December, 1976.

-Marley’s eldest son Ziggy is producer of the movie which stars British actor Kingsley Ben-Adir and is directed by Reinaldo Marcus Green, the African-American who had a similar role for the Oscar-winning biopic King Richard.
+Marley’s eldest son Ziggy is producer of the movie which stars British actor Kingsley Ben-Adir.
+It is directed by Reinaldo Marcus Green, the African-American who had a similar role for the Oscar-winning biopic King Richard.

 “Neville Garrick, Bob’ s confidant, has been on every day of the shoot and has guaranteed that it will be authentic.
 There was even a scene where Bob was going to share his spliff (marijuana cigarette) with Peter Tosh.
 But Garrick made them change it so that Bob gave Peter a spliff, as Rastas don’t share spliffs,” Jobson disclosed.
 “Also, Ziggy Marley was on the shoot every day, and he made them change anything that his father would not say.
 Bob is an evangelist.
 He is not a pop artist like Elvis, so everything has to be spiritual and righteous.”